Are you looking for a safe and effective first trimester workout?

 The final exercise in workout #1 is the Isolation exercise: In this workout, we will focus on the bicep muscle.

-You can do this exercise with dumbbells or a resistance band.
+You can do this exercise with dumbbells or a resistance band, both of which are good options.

 To do it: